 This is the road, along which Elizabeth Bennet and her aunt and uncle, Mr and Mrs Gardiner, arrived in to the park.

 Just before the clump of four trees, turn left and follow a grassy track.
-Passing to the right of a small wood, and make for the wall corner where there are two gates.
-Go through the right hand gate, followed by a smaller gate in the wire fence on your right and follow this path winding uphill to your right.
+Passing to the right of at the dipping pond, and make for the black gate corner.
+Go through the gate, followed by a smaller gate in the wire fence on your right and follow this path winding uphill to your right.
 Soon the path is joined by two more paths, coming in from the right.